foxglove/docs/docs/2-visualizing/4-panels/0-introduction.md

 title: Introduction
 ---

-Panels are modular visualization interfaces that can be configured and arranged into Studio layouts.
+Panels are modular visualization interfaces that can be configured and arranged into Foxglove layouts.

 Find the full list of available panels in the sidebar's _Add panel_ tab.